Healthy Homes Assessment Glenside

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into in force on July 1, 2021?
-The landlords are now required to ensure their Glenside rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties are required to be fully certified by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to make sure that their Glenside rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rentals must be fully in compliance by July 1st 2024.

-We will assess your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager about any tasks which requirements to be completed, and provide a report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we will advise you or your property manager of any work that needs to be done, and offer the report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements in the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7,200 in addition to any healthier homes related fines.
+Failure to meet the obligations of the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and landlords who are not following the rules could be subject to fines of up to $7,200 in addition to any healthy homes connected fines.

 Call Now (04) 280 6777